GuidesWikiWhat To Consider When Buying A PC Case?

 • Mini-ITX Cases: These are the smallest of the bunch, and if you have space constraints, then Mini-ITX cases are your friend.[3]
 They are compatible with only Mini-ITX motherboards.
 Because of their small size, Mini-ITX cases tend to have compatibility issues with larger GPUs and CPU coolers.

-• ATX Cases: Moving towards the next form factor, most consumers utilize standard ATX cases for everyday computer builds.
+• ATX Cases: Most consumers utilize standard ATX cases for everyday computer builds.
 Not only are they compatible with most high-end components, but they also offer plenty of airflow.
-If you have the room for it, then an ATX case should be the way to go.[1]

 • Extended ATX Cases: E-ATX cases are cases that support E-ATX motherboards.
-As you can guess, they are quite big.
-Therefore, if you plan on getting one, you better have a huge table to accommodate it.
-These cases are mostly used for workstations or high-end video editing builds that require multiple GPUs and lots of cooling.[1][4]
+It’s the largest form factor providing more expansion slots.[2]
+These cases are mostly used for workstations or high-end video editing builds that require multiple GPUs and lots of cooling.

 CPU Cooler Clearance